 Although the tax position seems a bit complex, the rationale becomes clearer when you consider the UK Government's opportunity to tax the funds.

-• Where Mrs UK gifts to Mr UK, the combined estate will be subject to UK IHT on the second death (over the value of reliefs and exemptions).
+• Where Mrs UK gifts to Mr UK, the combined estate will be subject to IHT on the second death (over the value of reliefs and exemptions).

-• Similarly, where Mrs USA gifts to Mr UK, assets are being brought into the UK tax net and will be subject to UK IHT if they are held by Mr UK on death.
+• Similarly, where Mrs USA gifts to Mr UK, assets are being brought into the UK tax net and will be subject to IHT if they are held by Mr UK on death.

 Contributors